- Finding support and guidance within the University

 If you are sure that you do not wish to report the incident to the police, you are still able to access the services at The Harbour Centre, and you can choose not to provide forensic evidence.
 You can still receive specialist medical support and be referred for ongoing support.

 If you have any injuries, you can get 24 hour treatment from the Accident and Emergency department at the Norfolk and Norwich University Hospital.

 If you are concerned about the risk of pregnancy or sexually transmitted infections, you can go to the University Medical Centre if you are registered there, or visit your own GP, or go to the iCaSH Sexual Health Clinic at 1a Oak Street, Norwich, NR3 3AE.

 It is especially important to inform the University if the assailant is another member of the University, whether student or staff.

 You can make a report to the Student Support Service staff named above.
-If the assailant is another member of the University, your report will be passed to the Senior Resident Tutor (Dr David Thurkettle) who will ordinarily make contact with you to discuss and agree next steps.
-These steps will be taken with a view to safeguarding your safety and wellbeing and managing any risks to you and the University community.
+If the assailant is another member of the University, we will discuss and agree next steps with you.
+This will be taken with a view to safeguarding your safety and wellbeing and managing any risks to you and the University community.
 The University will be mindful not to undertake any steps that could jeopardise a police investigation or endanger a successful prosecution should the incident be reported and/or brought to trial.